HTML and WebGL Integration

 Performance at Scale

-Updating 500 HTML element positions every frame (16ms budget) adds significant DOM manipulation overhead.
-CSS transforms are fast, but element count matters.
+Updating 500 HTML element positions every frame (16ms budget) adds noticeable DOM overhead.
+A CSS translate is cheap, but element count is what bites you.

 These four constraints shape every integration decision.
 The approach that solves one often makes another worse.